Welcome

 WHAT IS THE DIFFERENCE BETWEEN CERTIFICATION AND QUALIFICATION?

-If you have further questions about the process, please email directly the Oregon Health Care Interpreter Program at HCI.program@state.or.usor or call 971-673-3378
+If you need information about Qualification vs Certification process, please email the Oregon Health Care Interpreter Program at HCI.Program@dhsoha.state.or.us or call 971-673-3378